St. Johns, MI Demographics

 A map of St. Johns's Population by Race

-Of the 745 places in Michigan, St. Johns is the 131st most populous.
+St. Johns is ranked the 132nd most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Johns was ranked the 131st most populous place in the 2020 Census.

 St. Johns's White Population